Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/bash_commands_cs.md

 |**nosuid**|Disables the set-user identifier and the set-group identifier.(_Can be a security issue_)|
 |**noatime**|Does not update the access time when a file is accessed.|

-> ❗ **Note**: _When mounting like this, when your system reboots, the mount will no longer be mounted, therefor we will look at a more efficient way mounting a drive that remains even after boot._
+> ❗ **Note**: _When mounting like this, when your system reboots, the mount will no longer be mounted, therefor we will look at a more efficient way mounting a drive that remains even after boot, if defaults are within the options._

 #### Efficient Mounting with /etc/fstab
 We can edit the `/etc/fstab` to have a more permanent mount based on the UUID of the partition.
 The UUID should always remain the same as that is specific to the drives partition.